q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 ## Finally
 The result of entire code should look like below.
 From any terminal run the `app.py` file.
-I am using VS Code and i have r
+I am using VS Code and I have r
 <figure>
 <video src = "{{site.url}}/assets/contour-writing/web app.mp4" width="100%" controls autoplay loop> </video>
 <figcaption style = "text-align:left; font-style:italic">Gesture writing on Web App</figcaption>
 </figure>

 This was just a simple deployment on web app.
 There are numerous system where user can write on their canvas by clicking mouse button and predicting what has been written.
 Also some people were telling me that we can do this by simple addons also.
-But i am not trying to prove my methods are best one and should be widely used.
-I applied what i thought and i implemented ideas onto codes.
-Now i deployed implementation code to web app.
-There are still number of problems that i have not found and i hope someone will find it soon.
+But I am not trying to prove my methods are best one and should be widely used.
+I applied what I thought and I implemented ideas onto codes.
+Now I deployed implementation code to web app.
+There are still number of problems that I have not found and I hope someone will find it soon.
 I am eagerly waiting to reply every queries here not only on the LinkedIn.

 I am going to point out features and shortcomings of this system now.